Gfuen/MicroBurst/Az-Functions.md

 ### Parameters:

-* `-folder` - Folder to output to
+* `-folder` -The folder to output to.
-* `-Subscription` - If not specified, the function will prompt you for a subscription to use
+* `-Subscription` -If not specified, the function will prompt you for a subscription to use
-* `-ResourceGroup` - ResourceGroup to use for the gathering of Azure service information
+* `-ResourceGroup` -ResourceGroup to use for the gathering of Azure service information
-* `-Users` - These are specific parameters to limit the output.
+* `-Users` -These are specific parameters to limit the output.
 You may not care about exporting the users and groups.
 Use -Users N and -Groups N to disable
-* `-Groups` - Specify which Az Domain groups to dump information on, default is yes
+* `-Groups` -Flag to specify which Az Domain groups to dump information on, default is yes
-* `-StorageAccounts` - Specify which Storage accounts to dump information on, default is yes
+* `-StorageAccounts` -Flag to specify which Storage accounts to dump information on, default is yes
-* `-Resources` - Specify which Azure resources to dump information on, default is yes
+* `-Resources` -Flag to specify which Azure resources to dump information on, default is yes
-* `-VMs` - Specify which Azure VMs to dump information on, default is yes
+* `-VMs` -Flag to specify which Azure VMs to dump information on, default is yes
-* `-NetworkInfo` - Specify which Azure Network information to dump, default is yes
+* `-NetworkInfo` -Flag to specify which Azure Network information to dump, default is yes
-* `-RBAC` - Specify which RBAC Users and Roles to dump information on, default is yes
+* `-RBAC` -Flag to specify which RBAC Users and Roles to dump information on, default is yes
-* `-LoginBypass` - Bypass login process if already authenticated to Az
+* `-LoginBypass` -Bypass login process if already authenticated to Az
 * `Additional Common Parameters eg. such as -Verbose, -Debug, etc ...` - cmdlet supports the common Module parameters which can be further detailed at [Microsoft Cmdlet Common Parameters](https:/go.microsoft.com/fwlink/?LinkID=113216)

 ### Considerations: